AMonninger/REMARK-ECB/README.md

 A REMARK `(R[eplications/eproductions] and Explorations Made using ARK)` is a self-contained and complete projects written using the Econ-ARK.
 REMARKs should be `nbreproduce` compatible and reproducible across platforms.

 This is a starter repository to start building your REMARKs, an example of the final product of a REMARK is available at https://github.com/econ-ark/BufferStockTheory, a REMARK which reproduces the [Theoretical Foundations of Buffer Stock Saving]() paper.
+This example is one of many possible ways you might structure a REMARK, the minimal requirements are described below.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/econ-ark/REMARK-template/master?filepath=resources%2Fcode%2Ftemplate-example-notebook.ipynb) Binder link for the main notebook in this repository.